sampra04/TwinRover/README.md

+---

+If you’d like, I can also help you turn this into a cleaner “Professional Team Workflow” section with pull requests and branch protection included.

+give me the full file

+Perfect — here is a complete, clean, professional README.md file you can drop directly into your repo.

+It includes:

+Project overview

+Architecture

+Repo structure

+Setup

+Team workflow

+License section

+You can paste this entire thing into README.md.

-# TwinRover
+# TwinRover – Autonomous Mobile Robot Platform

 ## Overview

-This project is a senior design autonomous mobile robot built using ROS2.
+TwinRover is a senior design autonomous mobile robot built using ROS2.
-The system integrates perception, SLAM, navigation, and low-level motor control on an embedded platform.
+The system integrates perception, SLAM, navigation, and low-level motor control on embedded hardware.

 The goal of this project is to develop a fully autonomous ground robot capable of: